nextguys/lively-next-relaunch/explanation/morphic.md

 ![](/local_projects/nextguys--lively-next-relaunch/assets/gold%20die.png)

+> 💡 **Tip**
+> When deriving components and overwriting parts of their `spec` in the definition of the derivation, it is important that each submorphs `name` property is specified correctly.
+Also consider the importance of unique names inside a component hierarchy mentioned above.
+You will always need to specify the complete path to a submorph (in the case of deeply nested submorphs). `lively.next` will not expand the hierarchy automatically.

-For the well trained eye, it should become apparent that component definitions constitue something others refer to as *nested classes*.
-However instead of utilizing the native javascript class syntax we opted for this function notation for two reasons:
+For the well trained eye, it should become apparent that component definitions constitute something others refer to as *nested classes*.
+However, instead of utilizing the native `JavaScript` class syntax we opted for this function notation for two reasons:
 1. It is slightly less verbose than class declarations
-2. The property dispatch happens not as a simple single dispatch (as is the norm in javascript classes) but constitutes a multiple dispatch taking into account the **component itself**, the **component's parent**, the **component's states** and also the **state of the morph** being styled. *(More on that later)*.
+2. The property dispatch happens not as a simple single dispatch (as is the norm in `JavaScript` classes) but constitutes a multiple dispatch taking into account the **component itself**, the **component's parent**, the **component's states** and also the **state of the morph** being styled.

 #### Altering Structure
 Obviously, when deriving a component from a different one, we often want to adjust aspects about its structure.
-For instance we may want to remove certain morphs from the component, that are not useful for the current component.
+For instance, we may want to remove certain morphs from the component, that are not useful for the current component.
 We also may want to add new morphs which are needed to implement a different set of functionality.

-Altering structure can not easily be expressed with the property overriding mechanism, which is why a set of three convenience functions is provided: `add()`, `remove()` and `replace()`.
+Altering structure cannot easily be expressed with the property overriding mechanism, which is why a set of three convenience functions is provided: `add()`, `remove()`.
 Let's illustrate how each of them is used by returning to our dice example.
 When we want to create versions of each dice each of which shows a different face, we will want to adjust the structure.
 For instance turning the original `Die` into a `FiveDie` could look something like this: